xvf/app_sonarqube_cookbook/README.md

-# app_sonarqube_cookbook
+# app_sonarqube

-Chef cookbook for installing sonarqube server
+This cookbook downloads and configures all packages neccessary for running the SonarQube code quality server.